RisingEntropy/ZoneSpider/README-en.md

 A  spider used to collect like information in QZone.

 UI by QT5.14.
-Please use MSVC 2015 or MSVC2017 rather than MinGW when compiling on windows due to the usage of `QWebEngineView`
+Please use MSVC 2015 or MSVC2017 rather than MinGW when compiling on windows due to the use of `QWebEngineView`

 # Denendences